-The Music Department has three main teaching rooms and five small practice rooms.
-The department is staffed by two full time teachers and five privately-employed visiting teachers of instrumental tuition.
-The Music Department is equipped with the latest, state-of-the-art music technology equipment to aid delivery of a 21st Century Music curriculum.
+The Music Department has two main teaching rooms and five small practice rooms.
+The department is staffed by two full time music teachers and is equipped with the latest, state-of-the-art music technology equipment to aid delivery of a 21st Century Music curriculum.

-A suite of fifteen computers running 'Cubase 4' and 'Cubase 5' professional music creation software exists in Room PA11, whilst Room PA12 is furnished with a suite of Apple iPad devices utilising a variety of applications to cater for a variety of learning styles, tuned and untuned classroom percussion instruments and a suite of electronic keyboards.
+A suite of seventeen Apple iMac computers running 'Logic Pro X’ professional music production software exists in Room PA11, whilst Room PA12 is furnished with a suite of tuned and untuned classroom percussion instruments and new Yamaha electronic keyboards.
 All resources are used by all year groups during the academic year.

-The Music Department offers a broad, balanced and technology-based curriculum at Key Stage 3, the BTEC First Diploma in Music and GCSE Music at Key Stage 4 and ‘A’ Level Music Technology and the BTEC Subsidiary Diploma in Music at Key Stage 5.
+The Music Department offers a broad, balanced and technology-based curriculum at Key Stage 3, the NQF BTEC First Award in Music and GCSE Music at Key Stage 4 and ‘A’ Level Music Technology and the BTEC Extended Certificate in Music at Key Stage 5.

-There are several extra-curricular activities at lunchtimes, including Music Technology Club, Swing Band and Vocal Groups and instrumental tuition is available in several disciplines including Woodwind, Brass, Guitar, Drum Kit, Strings and Piano / Keyboard during the school day.
+There are several extra-curricular activities at lunchtimes, including Music Technology Club, Vocal Groups and instrumental tuition is available in several disciplines including Voice, Woodwind, Brass, Guitar, Drum Kit, Strings and Piano / Keyboard during the school day.
 Students may sit external examinations in these disciplines if they wish.